orhun/git-cliff/website/docs/configuration/git.md

 A regex for ignore processing the matched tags.

+This value can be also overridden with using the `--ignore-tags` argument.

 While `skip_tags` drop commits from the changelog, `ignore_tags` include ignored commits into the next tag.

 ### topo_order